-Before St. John’s was built on Bear Island, families wanting to attend Sunday religious services rowed to Advent Cove on Meredith Neck and trudged up the hillside to attend services at the white frame Meeting House built in 1839.
+Before St. John’s was built on Bear Island, families wanting to attend Sunday religious services rowed to Advent Cove on Meredith Neck and trudged up the hillside to attend services at the Meredith Neck Meeting House built in 1839.
 Now known as Meredith Neck Church, it is still actively supported during the summer months.
-For other islanders, services were held in floating vespers especially in the vicinity of Birch and Jolly island which a great many religious leaders summered with their families.
+For other islanders, services were held in floating vespers, especially in the vicinity of Birch and Jolly islands where a great many religious leaders summered with their families.

-In the early 1920s, interest arose from several sources in having more regular opportunity for summer worship on the island.
+In the early 1900s, the Episcopal Diocese of New Hampshire began establishing summer chapels for the growing vacation population in various parts of the state.
+With the number of island residents growing rapidly, interest arose from several sources in having summer worship on the lake.
 The Rt.
-Rev. Edward Melville Parker, Bishop of the Episcopal Diocese of New Hampshire, and the Rev. Kenneth Ripley Forbes of Stamford, Connecticut, and Birch Island, particularly desired that a summer chapel be built at the highest point on Bear Island.
-An observation tower, built around 1900 by Ellery Channing Mansfield, was already standing at this spot.
+Rev. Edward Melville Parker, Bishop of the Episcopal Diocese of New Hampshire, and the Rev. Kenneth Ripley Forbes of Stamford, Connecticut, and Birch Island, believed that the ideal location for a summer chapel would be on the highest point on Bear Island where an observation tower, built in 1898 by Ellery Channing Mansfield, was already standing.

-In 1926, Bishop Parker having died, a tract of land was purchased by the Rt.
-Rev. John T. Dallas for the Episcopal Diocese of New Hampshire.
-The tower was repaired and enclosed, and the sanctuary built of local stone was erected between May and July 1927.
-Much of the cost of $4,000 was donated by island residents.
-The chapel was dedicated by Bishop Dallas in memory of Bishop Parker.
-The church was intended to be a religious center for the somewhat scattered island population regardless of religious affiliation.
-Rev. Kenneth Ripley Forbes was Priest-in-Charge for weekly services with two services sometimes held on Sundays.
 About ten minutes before church convened, Rev. Forbes would tug on the rope which hung from the tower bell to summon everyone walking up the paths.
 Boatloads of worshipers from the Weirs, along with other craft, parked at the church docks in Deep Cove.
 There was no church organ, and Mrs. Forbes usually set the pitch for hymns with the congregation following her lead.
-After the Benediction, everyone clambered up the tower stairs to enjoy the 360 degree view for, in those days, no trees obstructed it.
+After the Benediction, everyone clambered up the tower stairs to enjoy the 360 degree view since, in those days, no trees obstructed it.
 The chapel trails, badly damaged by the 1938 hurricane, were cleared by U.S. Forest Service woodsmen so that only the July, 1939, services had to be omitted.

 Services were held sporadically following the resignation of Rev. Forbes in 1939.
 World War II gas rationing further affected all island functions, including church attendance as many had to forgo vacations.
 In 1954, a proposal was made to form the St. John’s-on-the-Lake Association to provide funds to keep the church in operation and to oppose the ordered closing of the church at the end of the season.
-The association was organized that December and, working with the Diocese, took over the church’s financing needs and the obtaining of services from clergy.
+The Association was organized that December and, working with the Diocese, took over the chapel’s financing needs and the arrangement of services from clergy.
 In 1962, John Ripley Forbes, the son of Rev. Forbes, took on the position of President of the Association.
-Regular services were held and conducted by clergy of various denominations, making it a more truly ecumenical church.
+Regular services were held and conducted by clergy of various denominations, making it a more truly interdenominational church.

 That same year a new 200 pound bell was donated to replace the original tower bell, which had been stolen by vandals.
-The new bell originally rang on a steam locomotive of the New Jersey General Railroad.
+The new bell was acquired from a steam locomotive on the New Jersey General Railroad.

-In 1967, when Dr. Stanley Hopper was President of the Association, the organ pictured was donated.
-It has been lovingly played, repaired and enhanced since.
+In 1967, when Dr. Stanley Hopper was President of the Association, the Estey organ pictured was donated.
+It has been lovingly played, repaired and enhanced ever since then.

-In August 1976, the deed to the church was turned over to the St. John’s-on-the-Lake Association for $1.00 with the stipulation that the church will revert to the Diocese if it is ever used for other than religious purposes.
+In August 1976, the deed to the church was turned over to the St. John’s-on-the-Lake Association for $1.00 with the stipulation that the church will revert to the Diocese if it is ever ceases to be used for religious purposes.